 Today the Coronation Trophy is now included in the extensive collection held by the Royal New Zealand Engineer Corps and on display at the RNZE Corps Memorial Centre (ECMC) Museum at Linton Camp.

-This post provides a chronological record of the principle Ordnance units located in the Manawatu from 1915 to 1996.
+This post provides a chronological record of the principal Ordnance units located in the Manawatu from 1915 to 1996.

 Palmerston North Ordnance Store established